 BLADDER AND BOWEL DIARIES | TOOLS FOR INCONTINENCE

-Use the NAFC Bladder Diary or Bowel Diary to track your bathroom habits, as well as what you eat and drink, and help you to better assess your condition and determine your incontinence triggers.
+Use the NAFC Bladder Diary or Bowel Diary to track your bathroom habits, nutrition intake, and determine your incontinence triggers.

 Using a Bladder Diary or Bowel Diary